Jaime Balmes No. 8-602 “C”

 As the livestock sector matured in Mexico, the office evolved accordingly by incorporating market intelligence programs.
 Today USGC/Mexico has a mix of market information and technical programs.
 These programs are supported by consultants who are charged with implementing USGC strategies to promote U.S. coarse grains and co-products.

-The Mexico office also works closely on two of the most important issues to U.S. grains trade – ethanol market development and the North American Free Trade Agreement (NAFTA), which provides duty-free access for all products promoted by the U.S. Grains Council.
+The Mexico office also works closely on two of the most important issues to U.S. grains trade – ethanol market development and facilitating the implementation of USMCA, which provides duty-free access for all products promoted by the U.S. Grains Council.

 The Mexico staff is comprised of Stephan Wittig, director; Heidi Bringenberg, assistant director; Ana Livia Guerra, office manager and administrator; Javier Chavez, marketing specialist; and Patricia Esqueda, marketing specialist.